$0 Massachusetts Adoption Quick-Start Checklist

 What happens if I miss the Citation deadline?

-If the Citation is not served and a Return of Service filed within the timeframe set by the court, the petition can be dismissed or the hearing cannot be scheduled.
-You would typically need to refile the petition or petition the court for an extension.
-Either route adds months to the timeline.
-The Citation and Service of Process step is the single procedural stage most commonly cited by Massachusetts adoption practitioners as the source of self-represented petitioner delays.
+If the Citation is not served and a Return of Service filed within the timeframe set by the court, the hearing may not be scheduled and the court may require corrective filing or other direction.
+Ask the clerk what must be done next.
+The Citation and Service of Process step is a common source of self-represented petitioner delays.

 Get Your Free Massachusetts Adoption Quick-Start Checklist